JdataNich/git-learning/README.md

 # git-learning
-Sandbox for practice of git techniques
+Sandbox for practice of git techniques some edits